Masmiseim36/nxpSDK/boards/evkmimxrt1060/lwip_examples/lwip_httpssrv_ota_enet/readme.txt

          IPv4 Subnet mask : 255.255.255.0
          IPv4 Gateway     : 192.168.0.100
         ************************************************
-4. Configure the host PC IP address to 192.168.0.100.
 5. Open web browser and type https://192.168.0.102 (IP address of the board) on the browser address bar.
    The browser should show the main web page of the example.
    Note: Be sure to include "https" protocol specifier in the address bar, so that your browser attempts to establish secure connection to TCP port 443, as browsers generally tend to use non-secure connection to port 80 by default.
-6. Go to OTA page, select file with udpated firmware and upload it.
+6. Go to OTA page, select file with udpated firmware (signed image) and upload it.
 7. After the file is uploaded, click "Reboot" button to start newly uploaded firmware in test mode.
 8. Once the updated firmware executes, the "Accept update" button becomes active.
 Click it to make the update permanent.